saheelwagh/typescript-learning-projects/Notes.md

  We’ll publish this under a named scope, i.e., <npm username>/streak-counter.
 Why?
 Well, that way, it doesn’t matter if the name is taken!
 It’s also nicer for the community since this is a practice project, and we won’t squat any names.

+ As you can see, we’re just adding many new keys used by different runtimes and tools.
+Explaining all of these is out of the scope of the lesson (read about different module formats here), but we’ll focus on one in particular: types.
+This is how we inform TypeScript of our types and include them in our npm package.
+More details on that [here](https://click.convertkit-mail2.com/4zul9qexw9c7uwodrrux/l2heh6uoq8mlm9b6/aHR0cHM6Ly93d3cudHlwZXNjcmlwdGxhbmcub3JnL2RvY3MvaGFuZGJvb2svZGVjbGFyYXRpb24tZmlsZXMvcHVibGlzaGluZy5odG1sI2luY2x1ZGluZy1kZWNsYXJhdGlvbnMtaW4teW91ci1ucG0tcGFja2FnZQ==).
+ We’ve also modified our test script to use this NODE_OPTIONS thing.
+That’s because we’re using this modern bundler, and it can’t handle our typical Jest config.
+We also need to modify the Jest config to be jest.config.cjs and remove the JSDoc block.
+It should look like this:

+ ℹ️ Note: This creates a new GitHub Action that installs our dependencies, runs our tests, builds our project, and then publishes it to npm (as long as it's a new version) on every push.